h4ck3rk3y/h4ck3rk3y.github.io/_posts/2020-08-08-college-placements-india.md

 Make a good resume while applying for jobs abroad.
 The standard Pilani resume has your picture, most jobs abroad don't want your picture as pictures can lead to discrimination.
 Word your resume properly.
 If you don't have a high GPA don't mention it.
 Most places don't care but someone might see a not high GPA and judge your resume.

-Having some online presence and being useful to the internet helps.
+Having some on line presence and being useful to the Internet helps.
 I am not twitter famous but if I was, I could simply get a bunch of referrals based on a tweet.

 Enjoying programming and having side projects helps as well.
-Even if the company doesn't expilcitly care, you have something to talk about during the interviews and it reflects well.
+Even if the company doesn't explicitly care, you have something to talk about during the interviews and it reflects well.
 I only got my thesis offer in Singapore because of side projects.
 I only got the job in Singapore(with the startup not the Day 0 Pilani job) because I gave a talk at a meetup.

 Network and network some more.
 The only reason I became aware about applying to Bloomberg in London because a classmate wanted some help planning his trip to London for the interview.
-He knew that I travelled a lot and that I was approchable.
+He knew that I traveled a lot and that I was approachable.

 Don't seek validation from job interviews.
 Prepare and hope for the best.
 A lot of it is luck.